In all my years of being on the water, I have never heard anyone say: ‘I love my wetsuit!’

 8. Modest Swimwear

-I appreciate that modest swimwear is not an alternative to a traditional wetsuit, but it is useful to know about for those who would like to cover up in the water.
+I appreciate that modest swimwear is not an alternative to a traditional wetsuit, but it is useful to know about for those who would like to cover up in the water or those looking for a warm swimming costume.

-From full-body swimsuits to log leg suits, modest swimwear is a great option for pool swimming or warm water swimming to replace your briefs or skimpy swimsuit.
+From full-body swimsuits to long leg suits, modest swimwear is a great option for pool swimming or warm water swimming to replace your briefs or skimpy swimsuit.

 Speedo has a full range of modest swimwear that is worth looking at if covering your skin is the current reason you need an alternative to your wetsuit.